 Link to containers started outside this

-docker-compose.yml or even outside
+docker-compose.yml or even outside of

-of Compose, especially for containers that provide shared or common services.
+Compose, especially for containers that provide shared or common services.

 external_links follow semantics similar to

-container name and the link alias (
+specifying both the container name and the link alias (

 external_links: - redis_1 - project_db_1:mysql - project_db_1:postgresql

 Add hostname mappings.
 Use the same values as the docker client

 extra_hosts: - "somehost:18.104.22.168" - "otherhost:22.214.171.124"

 An entry with the ip address and hostname is created in

 126.96.36.199 somehost 188.8.131.52 otherhost